terraform-ibm-modules/terraform-ibm-logs-agent/solutions/fully-configurable/DA-types.md

 # Configuring Logs Agent Resources

 When you deploy the IBM Logs agent using the `terraform-ibm-logs-agent` module, you can configure the resource requests and limits for the logs agent pods by using the `logs_agent_resources` variable.
 This variable allows you to specify the CPU and memory resources allocated to the logs agent.
+[Learn More](https://cloud.ibm.com/docs/cloud-logs?topic=cloud-logs-agent-helm-template-clusters#agent-helm-template-clusters-chart-options-resources).

 ### Options for `logs_agent_resources`
 - `requests` (optional): Specifies the minimum amount of resources required.
 Includes: